mohitsriv/EasyAuthMultiTierSample/README.md

 To use this sample:

 1. Deploy each of the three projects in this sample to its own Azure App Service Web App.
-Configure Easy Auth in the Web Apps settings (Azure portal) for MyDashAPI and MyDashDataAPI.
+[Optional - if you don't already have AAD applications] Configure Easy Auth in the Web Apps settings (Azure portal) for MyDashAPI and MyDashDataAPI.

 2. Create a secrets.json file in the MyDashAPI folder with the following structure: